American Dachshunds

 Pay over time with Klarna.

-“Deposits are non-refundable.
-Shipping costs are excluded and are the responsibility of the buyer.
+"Deposits are non-refundable.
+They hold your puppy so that nobody else can get it!
+During the time your puppy is being held, he is being guided specifically toward your lifestyle.
 In order to reserve a puppy, your application must be approved first.
 At that point I will send a request for deposit.
-The puppy is considered "available" until deposit is received.”
+The puppy is considered "available" until deposit is received."

 Contract & health guarantee